johyexson/Sales-Performance-Analysis/README.md

 # Methods
 - Cleaned and transformed data in Excel
 - Processed and analyzed data to develop insights that can help solve the business problem
+- Created graphs using Tableau to visualize the results
-- Created a dashboard using Tableau to visualize the results
+- Developed a dashboard using Tableau to visualize the results
 # Graphs
 Key questions regarding the sales record were answered in the visualized results as seen below:
 * What does the sales growth per week depict?